groboclown/kota/README.md

 The planned gameplay is initially a hunt for hidden knowledge throughout the known world.
 As the engine develops, let's see where it takes us.

 ## Documentation

 As this is an engine for others to play with, documentation is all important.
 The [homepage](https://groboclown.github.io/kota) is for end-users, while the nitty-gritty notes lie in [the docs folder](docs)

+Developers should get started with the [building documentation](docs/building.md).